 Washing machine: Sit on front of chair, with legs wide and feet flat.
 Place hands on shoulders, fingers in front, thumbs in back.
 On inhale, turn shoulders to left, turning head left at same time; on exhale, turn shoulder and head to right.
 The turn is at the level of the sternum; cervical spine also turns with head.
 Hips and waist are held straight—movement is at sternum and in the neck; try not to rotate rib cage or waist.
+Since it’s all connected there will be some movement but if you allow too much rotation of the rib cage, the movement at sternum will become smaller.
 Begin with 20, moving slowly.
 Work up to 70.
 When you’re comfortable with the movement, speed up to do it with slow breath of fire.

 Upper back: Sit on edge of chair, legs apart, hands on knees, elbows straight.
 Tighten the quads and gluts slightly to protect low back.
 Lean back from hips, keeping back straight, without touching back of chair.
 On inhale, push chest out.
 On exhale, bend upper back forward with slight shoulder hunch.
 Elbows stay straight throughout and make sure you keep the lean.
 Begin with 20, moving slowly.
 Work up to 70.
 When you’re comfortable with the movement, speed up to do it with slow breath of fire.